DerickRedDanger/CS50AI/README.md

 #### What I Learned
 - Comprehensive understanding of probability theory and its applications in AI.
+- Learned how to create AI that makes decisions under uncertainty using probabilistic reasoning.
 - Skills in building and using Bayesian networks for probabilistic inference.
+- Implemented algorithms for real-world applications like PageRank and genetic trait prediction, enhancing problem-solving and analytical skills.

 ### Optimization